ziggle-dev/clanker-elevenlabs-tts/README.md

 # ElevenLabs TTS for Clanker

 A powerful text-to-speech integration for Clanker that uses ElevenLabs AI voices with real-time streaming audio playback.
-Version 1.4.0 introduces streaming capabilities for immediate audio feedback as text is generated.
+Version 1.6.0 introduces the new Clanker voice as the default voice!

 ## Features